mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 // v should contain `["Today", "is", "a", "nice", "day!"]`.
 ```

-First we lets write our test in `tests/test_string_tok.cpp` The test should be designed such that the first time they are ran they will fail.
+First let's write our test in `tests/test_string_tok.cpp` The test should be designed such that the first time they are ran they will fail.

 ```
 #define BOOST_TEST_MODULE "C++ Unit Tests for StrTok"